KTH/kth-style-packages/packages/kth-style-web/README.md

 - variables - variables used through out the project

 #### Icons
+TODO:
+Now using SVG icons and inline with: https://www.npmjs.com/package/sass-inline-svg

 We use icons from fontello.com.
 The icons are downloaded and placed in **public/fonts/fontello**.
 If you would like to add an icon follow these steps:
 1. Upload the icon-config file (**public/fonts/fontello/config.json**) to http://fontello.com by clicking the button with the spanner in the head.